Wills and probate

 If you’re looking at setting up an LPA, it’s crucial to do so while you still have capacity.
 This’ll enable you to choose people you trust to make decisions on your behalf and decide which decisions they’re allowed to make.
 The person/people that you choose to appoint are called your attorney(s).

-There are two different types of LPAs.
-One type covers your finances and any property you may have and the other covers your health and welfare.
+There are two different types of LPA.
+The first covers your finances and any property you may have, while the second covers your health and welfare.
 You can choose to set up both or just one.
 You can also choose the same or different attorneys for each LPA.

 The health and welfare LPA can only be used by the attorney(s) once the donor has lost capacity.
-This is different to the property and financial affairs LPA where, if the donor provides consent, can be used as soon as it has been registered with the OPG.
+This is different to the property and financial affairs LPA where, if the donor provides consent, it can be used as soon as it has been registered with the Office of the Public Guardian (OPG).

 When is a lasting power of attorney valid?